 “When you’re inside the van you are transported back in time,” Turton commented as she posed by the velvet headliner and laced-out curtains.
 She then changed into a long gown embellished with jewels and gems and modeled up front by the three-spoke steering wheel.

-“When I was a kid we often took road trips,” Turton said, “I remember belting out Queen numbers with my brother as backup singer in the back seat of our Chevy van.”
+“When I was a kid we often took road trips,” Turton continued.
+“I remember belting out Queen numbers with my brother as a backup singer in the back seat of our Chevy van.”